DDS-Lab/disaster-image-processing/README.md

 Takes image files.
 For DigitalGlobe this takes 3 TB and compresses to 60 GB.

+Please install both files and ensure that they are in the same directory.
+You will only need to run `compressTiffs.sh`, as it will call `compressTiffs.py`.

 You will need Miniconda in your Ubuntu terminal in order to run Python files (we chose Miniconda over Anaconda since Miniconda does not come with any Python packages, which saves us file space which would otherwise be taken up by unnecessary packages).
 Please go [here](https://docs.conda.io/projects/conda/en/latest/user-guide/install/linux.html) for instructions on how to install Miniconda on Ubuntu.
 We recommend downloading the latest version.

 Once you have installed Miniconda, you must take the following steps to activate it in Ubuntu: